BriarPrince/BriarPrince/README.md

 - Befriending me, then expecting a romantic relationship
 - Approaching me for any ship
 - Intimate / sexual jokes unless you're close with me
-- Infantilising me due to either my disability or age
+- Infantilising me because of my disability
 - Unable to communicate in any capacity
+- Only interacting with me so you can vent
 - Past friends or their friends attempting to contact me on their behalf
 - I block freely, + If you've blocked me just keep it that way
 </details>